chrisbigler/D2LootSim/README.md

 # D2LootSim - Edge of Fated Leveling & Tiers Rework
 A Monte Carlo simulation system for Destiny 2's **Edge of Fated Leveling & Tiers Rework** - modeling tier-based progression (T1-T5), Guardian Rank/Conquests unlocks, and the new activity reward structures that prioritize time respect and generous loot distribution.

+## How to run on your Machine
+1. Download the code
+2. Open it in your preferred IDE (VS Code, Cursor, etc.)
+3. Run `python app.py` to start the web interface on http://localhost:5002

 ## Core Concepts

 ### New Progression Philosophy